isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 Energy and chemical plant owners are to comply to measures stipulated in this <a href="https://go.gov.sg/CriteriaECPlantOwners" target="_blank">document</a> [last updated on 1 Jun 20].

-You should also read the advisory for a safe and controlled restart of the PCM sector (here).
+You should also read the advisory for a safe and controlled restart of the PCM sector <a href="https://go.gov.sg/CriteriaPCMCompanies" target="_blank">here</a>.

-To view the FAQs for a safe and controlled restart of the PCM sector, click (here).
+To view the FAQs for a safe and controlled restart of the PCM sector, click <a href="https://go.gov.sg/FAQsforRestartofPCM Sector" target="_blank">here</a>.

 #### **Retail & F&B**